gamtiq/frontend-tools/README.md

 * [Useful articles & resources](#resources)

 ### Tools catalog / search / discovery service <a name="tool-search"></a> [&#x2191;&nbsp;&#x2191;&nbsp;&#x2191;](#toc)
+* [AlternativeTo](https://alternativeto.net/) - A free service that helps you find better alternatives to the products you love and hate.
 * [awesome](https://awesome.re/) - A curated list of awesome lists.
 * [awesome-react-components](http://devarchy.com/react-components) - Catalog of React components / libraries.
 * [bestof.js.org](http://bestof.js.org/) - A place to find the best components to build amazing web applications.